antmicro/zephelin/docs/source/new_runtime.md

 Moreover, it is advised to emit `zpl_inference_enter` and `zpl_inference_exit` events, respectively before and after an inference, in order to keep track of a whole model inference time.
 To emit them, functions from {zpl_repo}`include/zpl/inference_event.h` can be used.

+The `zpl_inference` events require information about model ID, which is used in scenarios when more than one model is executed.
+In case of TFLM, the model address is used as the ID.

 :::{note}
 Similar effect can be achieved with [](code_scopes), but this approach is not as extensible as the one described above, making it harder to work with.
 :::